codatio/codat-docs/docs/guides/bill-pay/introduction.md

 ---
-title: "Bill pay demo app guide"
+title: "Bill pay build guide"
 sidebar_label: "Introduction"
 description: "Use this guide and the accompanying demo app to build solutions that streamline your customers' Accounts Payable processes"
+displayed_sidebar: "docs"
 ---

 :::tip Who is this guide for?

 This guide is for developers building a bill payment solution or other applications using Accounts Payable data.
 The demo app is intended for demo use only.

 :::

 ### Summary